Spacerocket007/Steam-Auto-Shutdown/README.md

 Requirements: Python 3.0 or newer (tested on Python 3.9)

+Step 1: Download zip and extract all

+Step 2: Open the folder Steam-Auto-Shutdown-main

-Step 1: Download Steam-Auto-Shutdown.pyw and open it with Python.
+Step 3: Open the folder Steam-Auto-Shutdown and run Steam-Auto-Shutdown.pyw with Python.

 -----